-If you're hosting friends or family and want to show off how cultured and sophisticated Glasgow is, there's plenty of upscale dinner spots to show off just how good we do food in this city.
+If you're hosting friends or family and want to show off how cultured and sophisticated Glasgow is, there are plenty of upscale dinner spots to show off just how good we do food in this city.
+Be warned however, eating as well as this doesn't come cheap.

-Ox & Finch: Ox & Finch pioneered the qualitysmall-plates style of dining in Glasgow.
+Ox & Finch

+They pioneered the quality small-plates style of dining in Glasgow.
 Their seasonal menus are ambitious and delicious, it is worth saving up for.
 Be sure to book in advance.

+Stravaigin

-Stravaigin: Scottish food, made posh and pricey.
+Scottish food, made posh and pricey.
 Stravaigin is an old favourite on the Glasgow foody scene, but it's earned its reputation by maintaining a quality and diverse menu.

+Number 16

-Number 16: Blink and you might miss it, this tiny eatery is tucked away at the bottom of Byres Road.
+Blink and you'll miss it, this tiny eatery is tucked away at the bottom of Byres Road.
 The menu changes every week according to what ingredients they have available, but whatever's being served will undoubtedly be outstanding quality.
-This is on the must-visit list for anyone new to the city.

-Six by Nico/111 by Nico: A tiny bistro café, 111 by Nico is situated in residential Kelvindale between a Spar and a dry cleaners.
-Though it's location isn't glamourus, the food definitely is and the tasting menu is excellent.
-Their sister restaurant Six by Nico is down on Dumbarton road and has a rotation of themed menus filled with creativity for a proper culinary experience.
+Six by Nico/111 by Nico

+A tiny bistro cafe, 111 by Nico is situated in residential Kelvindale between a Spar and a dry cleaners.
+Though its location isn't glamorous, the food definitely is and the tasting menu is excellent.
+Their sister restaurant Six by Nico is down on Dumbarton Road and has a rotation of themed menus filled with creativity for a proper culinary experience.
+Recent themes have included Willy Wonka, the 1970s, and Vietnamense Street-Food.